lando/lando/docs/config/drupal9.md

 ---
-description: Use Drupal 9 on Lando for local development; powered by Docker and Docker Compose, config php version, swap db backends or webserver, use composer, drush, drupal console, xdebug and custom config files, oh and also import and exports databases.
+description: Use Drupal 9 on Lando for local development; powered by Docker and Docker Compose, config php version, swap db backends or webserver, use composer, drush, xdebug and custom config files, oh and also import and exports databases.
 ---

 # Drupal 9 (beta)